Eder-2024/Challenge-11-Data-Collection/README.md

 # 🚀 **Mars Rover Data Analysis** 🌌

 Welcome to the **Mars Rover Data Analysis** project!
 This analysis explores temperature and atmospheric pressure data collected by NASA's **Curiosity Rover** on Mars.
-We aim to understand Martian weather patterns, estimate the Martian year length, and identify the coldest and hottest months on the Red Planet. 🌍🪐
+I aim to understand Martian weather patterns, estimate the Martian year length, and identify the coldest and hottest months on the Red Planet. 🌍🪐

 ---